exasol/integration-test-docker-environment/README.md

 ## About

-This project provides a command line interface to start a test environment with an [Exasol Docker DB](https://hub.docker.com/r/exasol/docker-db).
+This project provides a command line interface to start a test environment with an [Exasol Docker-DB](https://hub.docker.com/r/exasol/docker-db).
 It starts an Exasol Docker-DB container and an associated test container where [EXAPlus CLI](https://docs.exasol.com/connect_exasol/sql_clients/exaplus_cli/exaplus_cli.htm) and  the [Exasol ODBC driver](https://docs.exasol.com/connect_exasol/drivers/odbc.htm) are already installed.

 Both containers exist in the same Docker network.
 This allows you to connect from the test container to the Docker-DB container.
 Furthermore, the database gets populated with some test data.
 You can find the test data under `tests/test/enginedb_small/import.sql`.
 Besides the test container, you can also access the Exasol database and the Bucket-FS from the host via forwarded ports.